 July 1 – Canada Day

-November 11 – Remembrance Day (government offices and banks only)
+November 11 – Remembrance Day (except in Newfoundland, Nova Scotia, Quebec and Ontario)

 December 25 – Christmas Day